qtiuto/lua-for-android/README.md

        ```

        The handler order and re-throw is according to java specifications
-       However, you can just try without finally or catch, which means nothing
+       However, you can just try without finally or catch, which will return
+       the error code and the exception on error and nil on the other cases.

        Note:**yeild** is not supported inside any function you passed in,
-        cause it may have finally function un-called
+        cause it may have finally function un-called.
+If you really want to
+        use **pcall** to do catch the error, and handle it by your self.
+        Generally, try will append stacktrace info to the error but pcall won't.

   * **throw**:

+      Throws a java exception, which ,while not an exception, will be converted to an string and
-      Throws a java exception to the code,it will be caught by the above
+      wrapped as an **LuaException**, and finally, it will be caught by the above try function or
-      try function or try catch in your java code.
+      try catch in your java code.

       Usage: `throw(exception object)`

       e.g.
       ```lua
          throw(Type('RuntimeException')("haha"))
+         throw "Ha Ha"
      ```
-      Notice: the exception must be a java object of type or sub-type of
-      java.lang.Throwable
+      Notice:
+        If you use **pcall** you will receive a java exception object as error info,
+        and the exception won't be caught by upper try anymore.
+        The call **throw(java excption object)** has the close meaning as **error(java exception object)**
+        but differs by  throw adding stacktrace info to the exception while error won't

   * **proxy**: